 “With enveloping lyrical stories and a voice that elicits the ghosts of folk’s storied past, Talbot cuts through the throngs of the Pacific Northwest’s folk-pop hopefuls and stands high above in class unto himself.” – SSG MUSIC

 “Nathaniel Talbot’s high-register croon floats lightly over complex, plucky melodies and lucid tempos with an ethereal, ghostly vibe that meshes perfectly with the music’s forlorn, yet aggressive and ambitious, sound.” – WILLAMETTE WEEK

 “Talbot uses language like a religious mystic might, he’s an effluence of natural descriptors, weaving a tapestry of deeper meaning.” – American Standard Time

-It’s a busy life for songwriter and farmer NATHANIEL TALBOT, who runs an organic vegetable farm and seed company on Whidbey Island, in Washington State’s Puget Sound.
-When not out cultivating onions on his solar-powered tractor, he’s inside cultivating songs that are rooted in the earth and American traditionalism.
+It’s a busy life for songwriter and farmer Nathaniel Talbot, who runs a vegetable farm and seed company on Whidbey Island, in Washington State’s Puget Sound.
+When not out cultivating row crops on his solar-powered tractor, he’s inside cultivating songs that are rooted in the earth and American traditionalism.
 “Working in agriculture, while often physically and emotionally tiring, also provides the mental space and quietude for songs to be sown and nourished,” says Talbot.
-His fifth album, Animal, set for release September 2018 on AWAL, marks his most ambitious and personal crop of songs to date.
+His sixth album, The Fabric and the Weave, released Oct 2021, marks his most personal and ambitious crop of songs to date.

 Nathaniel Talbot’s music has dirt under its fingernails, the product of decades of hard work and crafting – retuning, replanting, and retelling.
 The result is true American roots music that combines the soulful edge of tradition with the Pacific Northwest’s legacy of freedom and innovation.